 Our agents may collect taxes daily or at the end of an event in order to ensure that we have collected the tax due from out-of-state or transient merchants before an event has closed.

 In addition, collecting tax at an event ensures that the tax is paid at the correct rate and that any local tax is returned to the correct unit of local government.
 The amount of tax due is based on the location of the event.
 The state sales tax, which includes a local portion for the municipality or county in which the event is located, is always due.
-In certain locations, other locally imposed taxes, (e.g., mass transit, county water commission, and home-rule tax) are also due.
+In certain locations, other locally imposed taxes, (e.g., mass transit, and home-rule tax) are also due.
 We collect both the state and local taxes, then return the local portions to the unit of local government where the sale was made.

 Collecting tax at an event ensures that the local government where the event is held receives the money that is due them.
 The following example illustrates this: